trajanoms/trajanoms/README.md

 - 🤝 I’m looking to collaborate on projects to make the web more accessible

-- 🙋‍♀️ Talk to me about Flutter, Design and Accessibility.
+- 🙋‍♀️ Talk to me about Flutter, React, Design and Accessibility.
 Also about football, tv shows, food and wine - hehe